mfornace/nupack-docs-dev/sources/model.md

 energy = model.loop_energy(['AA', 'TT'], nick=None)
 ```

-One may also calculate the free energy of a complex of oredered strands in a secondary structure structure:
+One may also calculate the free energy of a complex of ordered strands in a secondary structure structure:

 ```python
 energy = model.structure_energy(['AAAA', 'TTTT'], '((((+))))')